Ketamine (By injection)

 KetalarThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive this medicine if you had an allergic reaction to ketamine.
+You should not receive it if you had an allergic reaction to ketamine or if you have severe high blood pressure.

 How to Use This Medicine: